 05

-A pop of colour in the bathroom to contract the otherwise dark features of the home.
+A pop of colour in the bathroom to contrast the otherwise dark features of the home.

 06

-Floor to ceiling window that promotes natural light to enter the interior.
+Floor to ceiling window that allows natural light to enter the interior.

 07

-Polished concrete flooring that elevates the industrical feel while providing a sleek way of living.
+Polished concrete flooring that elevates the industrial feel while providing a sleek way of living.

 Our Impact